Exploring the Small Towns of the Shenandoah Valley

 Downtown Harrisonburg, flowers from the Harrisonburg farmer’s market, enjoying ice cream from Kline’s Dairy Bar, and cows at the Rockingham County Fair.

 Nearby, visitors can enjoy hikes at the Edith Carrier Arboretum at James Madison University, Hillandale Park, and the Grand Caverns Grottoes.
 We had hoped to explore a bit more but after a week on the road, we need an afternoon of relaxation.
-Instead, we stopped for ice cream at Klines Dairy Bar before taking in an authentic county fair experience at the Rockingham County Fair.
-At the end of the day, it was time to head on to our next stop in Woodstock in Shenandoah County.
+Instead, we stopped for ice cream at Klines Dairy Bar, which is an area institution and must-visit when in Harrisonburg.
+We were also lucky enough to visit during the Rockingham County Fair and got to experience an authentic county fair experience, which was a great introduction to our visit to the Iowa State Fair during our midwest road trip.

-Woodstock is actually the fourth oldest town in Virginia, and is centered along Route 11 with a small but quaint downtown district.
-Since we were to spend a few days enjoying Shenandoah County from our home base in Woodstock, we had the opportunity to spread out and enjoy our surroundings in a cabin in the woods.
-This stylish vacation rental had more than enough space for the two of us with a large master suite and a bedroom with two double beds on the lower floor.
-The main floor featured an open plan kitchen and family room and another bathroom.
-Conveniently, the cabin also had full laundry facilities so we were really able to relax and feel like we were at home for a few days.
+Woodstock is actually the fourth oldest town in Virginia and is centered along Route 11 with a small but quaint downtown district.
+Since we were to spend a few days enjoying Shenandoah Valley from our home base in Woodstock, we had the opportunity to spread out and enjoy our surroundings in a vacation rental cabin in the woods.

 Eating in Woodstock Virginia